Minnesota will host ten games at Elizabeth Lyle Robbie Stadium this fall.

 Golan received her BA in Political Science from Duke University in 2001 where she was a scholarship soccer player (Stefanie Kraay).
 She received her Master's in Sports Leadership from Northeastern University in 2012.

 She married Dave Golan, a former Division I men's soccer coach, in Jamaica on December 31, 2004.
-Dave and Stefanie have a son, Travis, who was born in May 2006.
-They have just finished building a house in Woodbury, MN.
+Dave and Stefanie have two sons, Travis and Max.
+The family currently resides in Woodbury, MN.

 Gopher Soccer head coach Stefanie Golan and her staff tour the new Minnesota Athlete's Village in May of 2017!